Free Jira time trackers in 2026: which ones are actually free

 Planim Time

 Free forever, no time limit, no user cap.
 The free tier includes the full menu-bar timer (with pause and resume), two-way Jira worklog sync, a manual Push All button, and offline tracking that catches up when you reconnect.
-What’s gated behind Pro ($10/mo flat) is team-level reporting and per-user worklog views, the kind of thing a manager would pull up before a sprint review.
-For a single engineer or a small team that just wants their hours on the right Jira issue, the free plan is the product.
+Pro costs $10 monthly or $8 monthly with annual billing and adds automatic push, calendar editing, idle detection, reports, CSV export, and team worklog visibility.
+Team is bulk-priced Pro at $8 per seat monthly or $7 annual, with a two-seat minimum and one workspace bill.
+For an engineer who just wants hours on the right Jira issue, Free is the product rather than a timed demo.

 Clockify